HOKGroup/HOK-Revit-Addins/HOK.Core/README.md

 * Windows updates changed the SSL encryption for HTTP requests.
 I had to add a specific SSL version to each request to make sure it's compatible with GitHub.
 * Also added settings to store AccessToken for GitHub so it's not available while decompiling.
+* Changed addin info publishing to use Asynch.
+Window was taking too long to open.

 ###### Release 2018.0.0.7